AEONCommunity/aeoncommunity.github.io/How-Tos/Contribute/contribute.md

 <p>Examples of projects that have been done by the community are:</p>

 *   The <a href="https://aeonfunding.com">AEON Funding System</a>
-*   The <a href="https://aeonapi.com/">AEON API site</a> (allows you to pay to a Bitcoin address with AEON)
+*   The <a href="https://github.com/AEONCommunity/onion-aeon-blockchain-explorer">Onion Block Explorer</a>
 *   The <a href="https://betaeon.win">AEON Gambling site</a> (allows you to bet AEON on the next block hash numbers)
+*   An <a href="https://github.com/AEONCommunity/aeon-woocommerce-gateway">AEON WooCommerce plugin</a> (for those on shopify)
+*   An <a href="https://data.aeon.wiki/charts/block_count_24h/">AEON Wiki and Chart site</a>
+*   An <a href="https://aeon.to">AEON to BTC exchance processor</a> (offline as of 6/20/2020)
+*   An <a href="https://github.com/BigslimVdub/AeonLW">AEON Electron wallet for OSX, Lunux, and Windows</a>
+*   An <a href="https://github.com/ivoryguru/aeondroid">AEON Android Wallet</a>
+*   An <a href="https://github.com/ivoryguru/aeondroid-p2p">AEON Android Daemon Application</a>

-<p>If you are not a coder, but have an idea for a useful app, you can suggest it to the community and even submit a proposal for funding over at the <a href="https://aeonfunding.com">AEON Funding System</a>.</p>
+<p>If you are not a coder, but have an idea for a useful app, you can suggest it to the community and even submit a proposal for funding over at the <a href="https://aeonfunding.com">AEON Funding System</a>.
+Afterwards please check and inform the community on Reddit and Discord to get the word out.</p>

 <h2>Develop And/Or Test the Core AEON Source Code</h2>
 <p>The AEON core blockchain and wallet apps are primarily written in C++.
 If that is your language, feel free to peruse the source code, and offer to make any changes or fixes you think would be valuable.
 Pull requests are merged based on community consensus and core developer review.</p>